duffcodester/hm/README.md

 -  For challenges, should have a name and a description.
 Should not be created with points.
 Also, do points come from rewards or challenges?
 -  Should child have a unique email or username?
 -  Add questions for steve section
+-  1/7/13 - need to separate out some stuff in the header shim

 ## Acceptance Criteria ##
 NYS  = not yet started